Corrado has a very special talent, but he must keep it secret. Meadow’s soccer coach has a secret of his own.

 When Tony ponders whether or not to let Hauser live, A3’s “Woke Up This Morning (Urban Takeover Mix)” plays.
 Hmmm, it’s an interesting musical choice.
 The original version of the song is used over the opening credits, a sequence which manages to portray Tony as a man who seems sure of himself, tough, shrewd, and in control.
 The “remixed” version now plays as Tony’s conception of the world—and his role in the world as a vigilante—gets all mixed up:

 (I love how the sound of the shattering cup is timed to perfectly coincide with an echoing element in the song.
 And how the uneaten sandwich on the table manages to emphasize how lost Tony feels – he’s too confused to eat!)

 “Boca” follows on the heels of “The Legend of Tennessee Moltisanti” and continues that episode’s criticism of absolutist notions of identity and morality.
 In “Tennessee,” we saw Chase effectively demonstrate that Tony is not evil, at least not in the simplistic, black-and-white way that Richard LaPenna (and the show’s detractors) would claim.
 Here, it is Tony’s black-and-white conception of the coach that is challenged.
 Although everyone, including the viewer, is revolted by Hauser’s grotesque and illegal actions, the coach is not necessarily evil.
 Chase throws in a wrinkle to make it harder for us to see him as evil: he and Ally were in a consensual relationship, and she even believes herself to be in love with the man.
-When she engages in “small cuttings,” it is not a suicide attempt, but a manifestation of heartache – and a behavior that adolescent girls display all too often in the face of unrequited love.
+When she engages in “small cuttings,” it is not a suicide attempt, but a manifestation of grief – and a behavior that adolescent girls display all too often in the face of heartache.

 Throughout the early part of the episode, Tony feels stable and secure in his black-and-white view of the world.
 He is King of his world.
 But now he’s become drunkasaurus Rex.
 Tony’s absolutist worldview has been challenged, and he drunkenly teeters in the unstable and difficult realm of relativism.